kristofsteindl/contacts/README.md

 # contacts
 Rest API for managing contacts<br>

-Please make sure, that a Postgres database is up and running with an appropriate setup, and modify the `application.yml` according to this (if needed).
+Please make sure to have a properly configured Postgres database up and running, and modify the `application.yml` according to this (if needed).
-To run the application, from root run `mvn spring-boot:run`
+To run the application run `mvn spring-boot:run` command from root.

 In order to use `contact` endpoints, create a user, log in, and the use the returned `token` in the header of the request (`key='Authorization'`, `value=<token>`)
 ### Create User